 The consumer goods are obtained from Chinese stores in Buin.
 The prices of these goods are generally high to meet the cost of transports which is one major problems in the area as far as the conditions of roads are concerned.
 It is true that in the area like Banoni/Nagovisi the demand for consumer goods is great while the supply is low and from this point of view that trade store owners and Bakeries do make some earnings.
 REST HOUSES.

 All Rest Houses are generally under good conditions.

-All villages have rest houses except at KOROBI where the whad to usea house belonging to Committee.
-The maximum price fetching a cancella so cents for each cancella cents an hour for each car
+All villages have rest houses except at KOROBI where the patrol had to usea house belonging to Committee.
+The maximum price for hiring a canoe is 60 cents for each canoe and 20 cents an hour for each car

-CARRIERS AND CANCES
+CARRIERS AND CANOES

 Generally, the men volunteer freely to carry cargo.
 The canoes were used only on coastal villages between KOIARI and IABA villages.
-The maximum price for hiringaa canoe is 60cents for each canoe and 20cents an hour for each carrier.
+The maximum price for hiring a canoe is 60cents for each canoe and 20cents an hour for each carrier. -4-